Do Go On - 369 - The Night Witches

 But I guess it's also plural giants.

-But if it's all the giants that you know of versus all the cats that you know of.
+you know it versus all the cats that you know of.

 Oh, good point.